PARKINSON’S DISEASE & SSD BENEFITS

 Brain imaging is not usually used to diagnose Parkinson’s disease.
 Only select patients will undergo brain imaging because symptoms usually suggest whether or not they have Parkinson’s disease.

 Despite the fact that currently there is no test for Parkinson’s disease, there are scientists who are working on tests.
 For example, Claudio Soto, Ph.D., professor in the Department of Neurology and the director of the George and Cynthia Mitchell Center for Alzheimer’s disease and Related Brain Disorders at UTHealth, published their research in JAMA Neurology, a journal of the American Medical Association.
 Their research focuses on misfolded proteins that are found in people with Parkinson’s disease.

-They find the misfolded proteins in the cerebrospinal fluid of patients who have no symptoms of the disease.
+They find the misfolded proteins in the spinal fluid of patients who have no symptoms of the disease.
 But if the proteins are found, those people later develop symptoms of Parkinson’s disease.
 The hope is that they will be able to use the proteins to develop a biomarker test.
 That way the test can find the disease early, before symptoms appear.
 Then, that person can get early treatment.

 TREATMENTS FOR PARKINSON’S DISEASE